PhilippHGerber/ui_components/packages/deepyr/README.md

 2. **Setup Tailwind CSS**

     `deepyr` is a component library, not a CSS framework.
-You must have **Tailwind CSS v4** and **DaisyUI v5** installed and configured in your Jaspr project for the components to be styled correctly.
+You must have **Tailwind CSS v4** and **daisyUI v5** installed and configured in your Jaspr project for the components to be styled correctly.

 ## Usage Example